-Patient population
+Patient Population

-The entry criteria differed among the involved units because to differing numbers of HMV patients in each one.
+The entry criteria differed among the involved units in view of the different number of HMV patients in the single unit.
 This was due to the different years of involvement in this field, different local management and plan/organisation of community ventilatory care of HMV patients, and general management of end-stage respiratory disease.

-930 patients (73% under NIV and presenting the following diseases: 36% COPD, 16% amyotrophic lateral sclerosis (ALS), 16% neuromuscular diseases (NMD), 18% chest wall diseases (CWD) and 13% others) were cared for at home during the study period.
-168 questionnaires were completed out of 170 dead patients (98.8%).
+930 patients [73% under NIV and presenting the following diseases: 36 % COPD, 16% amyotrophic lateral sclerosis (ALS), 16% neuromuscular diseases (NMD), 18% chest wall diseases (CWD) and 13% others] were cared at home during the study period.
+168 questionnaires were filled-in out of 170 dead patients (98.8%).
 Only two family members refused to participate in the study.

 Table 1 shows the demographic and clinical characteristics of the population.
 Most respondents (62%) were either the spouses or the partners of the deceased; the remaining was a different relative.
 There was a small prevalence (55%) of invasive MV in comparison with NIV being the choice between the two performed by the caring physicians according to clinical parameters and by patient's desires.
-69 patients had COPD as diagnostic category, while the remaining had no COPD diagnosis as ALS, NMD and others.
-Patients were old, had multiple comorbidities with poor PLS, have used HMV for 2 yrs with a high daily compliance.
-No-COPD patients more frequently used volume preset compared with COPD patients.
+69 patients had COPD as diagnostic category, while the remaining had no-COPD diagnosis as ALS, NMD and others.
+Patients were aged, had multiple comorbidities with poor PLS, have been used HMV since 2 years with a high daily compliance.
+No-COPD patients used more frequently volume preset in comparison with COPD patients.